chuxmykel/chux.dev/src/blog/introduction-to-web-development/index.md

 ## Front-end development.

-Front-end development focuses on the client-side of web development, which is what the user sees and interacts with when visiting a website.
+Front-end development focuses on the [client-side](https://en.wikipedia.org/wiki/Client-side) of web development, which is what the user sees and interacts with when visiting a website.
 This includes the layout, design, and functionality of the website.
-There are many technologies used to build web applications on the front end but fundamentally, It typically involves using HTML, CSS, and JavaScript.
+There are many technologies used to build web applications on the front end, but fundamentally, It typically involves using HTML, CSS, and JavaScript.
 Other tools used to build web applications *usually* end up generating HTML, CSS and JavaScript to run on the browser.
 Let's take a closer look at these terms (HTML, CSS & JavaScript).

 ### HTML (Hypertext Markup Language).